-2.2 Using a Formula Means Applying a Pattern
+B. Using a Formula Means Applying a Pattern

-This proceeding of determining the roots of a quadratic equation can be described by a document that follows the template of a pattern (as introduced e.g. in [1], [8], [12]): First, a pattern has a name that uniquely identifies the problem to be solved.
-Second, it specifies the intent of solving the particular problem (finding the roots of a quadratic equation).
-Then, it describes in a sketch how to solve the problem (i.e. the quadratic formula).
+This proceeding of determining the roots of a quadratic equation can be described by a document that follows the template of a pattern (as introduced in [2][3][4]): First, a pattern has a name that uniquely identifies the problem to be solved.
+Second, it specifies the intent of solving the particular problem (e.g. finding the roots of a quadratic equation).
+Then, it describes in a sketch how to solve the problem (i.e., the quadratic formula).
 Next, it lays out how to determine the context in which the solution can be applied.
-Finally, the solution works out how the before-mentioned information are put together to solve the problem.
+Finally, the solution works out how the before-mentioned information is put together to solve the problem.
 Figure 1 depicts these elements of the corresponding pattern document (where the context-section and the solution-section are combined).
-Note, that these ingredients of the pattern document make use of only the essentials of a pattern template: pattern languages typically capture more information (e.g. in [1], [8], [12]).
+Note, that these ingredients of the pattern document make use of only the essentials of a pattern template: pattern languages typically capture more information [2][3][4].